nvidia-riva/tutorials/tts-how-to-customize-speech.md

 - The `phoneme` tag, which allows us to control the pronunciation of the generated audio.
     1. Phoneme tag -
-    For a given word or sequence of words, use the ph attribute to provide an explicit pronunciation, and the alphabet attribute to provide the phone set.
+    For a given word or sequence of words, use the `ph` attribute to provide an explicit pronunciation, and the alphabet attribute to provide the phone set.
 Currently, only x-arpabet is supported for pronunciation dictionaries based on CMUdict.

-## 2. Training FastPitch and HiFiGAN
+## 2. Training FastPitch and HiFi-GAN

 End-to-end training of TTS models requires large datasets and heavy compute resources.